-Typically for a lower-elevation sequoia grove, South Calaveras Grove is densely wooded and has a dense understory of dogwoods.
+Typically for a lower-elevation sequoia grove, South Calaveras Grove is densely wooded, with a heavy understory of dogwoods.
 The grove has a low density of sequoias; over 3 miles of hiking in the grove, you might see only about 30 or 40 big trees, most of them some distance from the trail.
-It’s essentially a normal Sierra pine forest where you encounter a big tree every five or ten minutes.
+It looks like a normal Sierra pine forest, but with a big tree every five or ten minutes of walking.
 The sequoias are fine-looking examples, though, massive and with the characteristically pinkish, stout and perfectly cylindrical trunks that don’t taper as they rise through the canopy.
 The sequoias are much larger than the ones in the North Grove.

 The South Grove is wonderfully remote and feels much more pristine and less touristy than the North Grove.
-The 8-mile drive into the park, followed by a 1-mile uphill hike.
+Visiting it requires an 8-mile drive, followed by a 1-mile uphill hike.
 Even so, it’s still fairly popular, with a group every 2–3 minutes on a nice summer weekend.
 Otherwise the grove is remarkably quiet except for the rushing sound of a little (mostly unseen) creek that flows near the trail.
 The trail is wide, well-maintained, and easy to hike.

 Interestingly, Dwight Willard’s book says that the South Grove is “open”, while to me it seems just the opposite.
 How open or dense the grove appears may depend on how long it’s been since the last controlled burn.
 A burn is supposed to take place in 2023, although it will take a few years for the dead understory trees to fall.